rubbingalcoholic/cowcrypt/README.md

 Introduction
 ------------
 CowCrypt provides popular hashing and encryption algorithms for the [MooTools JavaScript framework][1].
-My goal is to provide much of the same robust functionality as [crypto-js][2], but with the elegance and familiar syntax of MooTools.
+My goal is to provide much of the same robust functionality as the [crypto-js][2] library, but with the elegance and familiar syntax of MooTools.
 The code is licensed under [the MIT License][3].

 This is an early stage project and the algorithms are not fully optimized for speed.
 However, many of them perform neck-in-neck with other popular crypto